NSChristopher/Online-Ordering-System-RWC/README.md

    - Frontend: http://localhost:3000
    - Backend API: http://localhost:5000

+## 📚 Documentation & Planning

+- **Important planning and documentation files are located in the [`external-docs/`](external-docs/) folder.**
+  This folder may be a submodule or a direct part of your repository, and contains key docs such as project planning, guidelines, and templates.
+- The documentation in `external-docs/` will auto-update at each rebuild or restart of the codespace if configured as a submodule.
+- For more details on managing external documentation, see the [Adding Documentation as a Submodule](#-adding-documentation-as-a-submodule) section below.

 ## 📚 Adding Documentation as a Submodule

 To add your own documentation as a submodule (recommended for multi-repo projects):